CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

 # Instructor Login to CloudLabs AI Portal

-The various features along with the self-service capabilities within CloudLabs enable instructors to efficiently manage the hands-on Databricks labs.
+The various features along with the self-service capabilities within CloudLabs enable instructors to efficiently manage the "Databricks hands-on labs".

 Following are the steps to access the Cloudlabs AI Portal:

 1. You will receive an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
 Using those credentials, you will be able to access CloudLabs as well as Databricks workspaces.

+>**Note**: Please check the **SPAM/JUNK** folder in case you cannot find the email from <noreply@cloudlabs.ai>

    ![](media/image00.png)